 The ad-set level, however, can be quite tricky.
 It requires some practice to master.

-Below are six tips and tricks to help you get perfect your ad sets and get the most eyes possible on your school’s Facebook content.
+Below are six tips and tricks to help you perfect your Facebook ad sets and get the most eyes possible on your school’s Facebook content.
 Note that these recommendations and screenshots are based on building ads within Facebook’s Power Editor, not Ads Manager.

 1. Ad sets compete against each other, but ads within an ad set do not.